fluktuid/talk-k8s-autoscaling/README.md

 # K8s Cloud Autoscaling Talk

-This git contains the materials for second part of the AI-IC Lecture on June 30th 22 (KIT).

-This lecture observed scaling services in a cluster and scaling clusters in the cloud.
+This repository contains scripts, to try observed scaling services in a cluster and scaling clusters in the cloud.

 ## Contents